If you’re prepping for McKinsey, you’ve probably heard of the PEI, the Personal Experience Interview.

 How McKinsey tests this in the PEI:

-1. The personal impact section runs about 10–15 minutes.
+In the PEI, the personal impact section usually runs for 10–15 minutes.

-“Tell me about a time you convinced someone to change their mind,” or “Describe when you influenced a group despite resistance.”
+- “Tell me about a time you convinced someone to change their mind.”

 Why McKinsey Values Personal Impact

-Consulting firms like McKinsey prize personal impact because it’s central to the job:
+Consulting firms like McKinsey prize personal impact because it’s at the heart of the job.

 Consultants are professional impact-creators.
 McKinsey wants people who can thrive in that environment.